sergelogvinov/karpenter-provider-proxmox/README.md

 # Karpenter Provider for Proxmox

-__On active development__

 ## Overview

-__Motivation__: I usually have more capacity on bare metal than I actually need.
-The only time I require extra capacity is during maintenance when I need to migrate workloads to another server.
-If a service becomes more popular, I simply rent additional servers.
-In cases where workloads are highly dynamic for short periods, I scale up by provisioning additional nodes from a cloud provider—following a hybrid cloud approach.
-This strategy is highly cost-effective since bare metal servers are generally cheaper than cloud instances.
+__Motivation__: Most of the time, my bare-metal servers have more capacity than I actually need.
+However, there are two situations where I require additional capacity:

+1. During maintenance – I need to migrate workloads from one server to another.
+In this case, I temporarily rent a virtual machine from a cloud provider (hybrid Kubernetes setup) and release it after maintenance is complete.
+2. When demand grows quickly – if a service suddenly becomes more popular, I add cloud VMs for rapid scale-up.
+Later, I replace them with a larger bare-metal server, which often costs the same or even less than renting VMs.

-When I rent a server, I maximize its utilization by running as many virtual machines (VMs) as the hardware allows, distributing them according to NUMA architecture.
-This setup works perfect.
-However, sometimes Kubernetes spreads pods across different VMs, which can negatively impact network performance.
+When I rent a bare-metal server, I maximize its utilization by running as many VMs as the hardware allows, distributing them according to the NUMA architecture.
+This setup works very well.
+However, sometimes Kubernetes spreads pods across different VMs, which can reduce network performance.
 Of course, we can use pod affinity to prevent this, but it requires additional management and fine-tuning.

-This brings me to an idea: implementing a node autoscaler that can automatically create VMs on my Proxmox cluster as needed.
-This would eliminate the need to manually run terraform to add nodes, which is not the fastest process.
+This brings me to an idea: implementing a node autoscaler that can automatically create VMs on my Proxmox Cluster(s) as needed.
+This would eliminate the need to manually run terraform to add/delete nodes, which is not the fastest process.

-The benefits of not fully utilizing all bare metal resources include:
+Also, having free resources can provide more advantages than we might initially expect:
-* `Power efficiency` – Free CPU cores and unused RAM can be switched to power-saving mode.
+* `Power efficiency` – Idle CPU cores can be switched to power-saving mode, reducing overall energy usage and lowering system temperature.
-* `Better CPU frequency boosting` – The system has extra power available to boost core frequencies when needed.
+* `Better CPU frequency boosting` – With unused capacity, the system has additional power headroom to boost active core frequencies when needed.
-* `Automated VM recreation` – VMs can be recreated on a schedule for improved manageability or to apply updates.
+* `Automated VM recreation` – Using Karpenter framework, VMs can be automatically recreated if they become unhealthy or require upgrades (drift management).
-* `CPU pinning` – VMs CPUs pinned to specific CPU cores on the host.
+* `CPU pinning` – VMs can automatically have pinned vCPUs to specific host cores, improving cache locality and reducing latency.
-* `NUMA node affinity` – VMs can be placed on the same NUMA node for better performance.
+* `NUMA node affinity` – VMs can be scheduled on the same NUMA node to improve performance by minimizing cross-node communication.
+Achieving this with Kubernetes requires identical resource requests and limits for pods, which is not always possible.

 ## In Scope

-* [x] Dynamic creation and termination
+* [x] Dynamic VM creation and termination
-* [x] The best placement strategy for VMs across zones
-* [x] Cloud-init metadata delivery by cdrom
+* [x] Cloud-init metadata delivery via CD-ROM
+* [x] Cloud-init Go-template metadata support (dynamic metadata based on instance type and node location)
-* [x] Firewall security groups
+* [x] Firewall security group support
-* [x] Kubelet config optimization
+* [x] Kubelet configuration tuning
-* [x] VM clone template selection
+* [x] Predefined VM template selection
+* [x] Prepare VM templates via CRD
+* [x] VM optimization: Placement across zones
+* [x] VM optimization: Network performance
 * [ ] VM optimization: CPU pinning
 * [ ] VM optimization: NUMA node affinity
-* [x] VM optimization: Network performance

 ## Requirements